cncf/wg-serverless/workflow/spec/spec.md

             "description": "Workflow execution must wait for this branch to finish before continuing" }
     },
-    "required": ["name", "startsAt", "states", "waitForCompletion"] }
+    "required": ["name", "states", "waitForCompletion"] }
 ```

 </details>

-Each branch receives a copy of the Parallel state's input data.
+Each branch receives the same copy of the Parallel state's data input.
 States within each branch are only allowed to transition to states defined in the same branch.
 Transitions to other branches or workflow states are not allowed.
-States outside a parallel state cannot transition to a state within a branch of a parallel state.
+States outside a parallel state cannot transition to a states declared within branches.

 Data output of the Parallel state includes the data output of each executed branch.